rikschennink/conditioner/README.md

 ConditionerJS
 ================================

-**This is currently a work in progress and very much a proof of concept**
+**This is a work in progress, see the issues section for work to be done**

 Introduction
 --------------------------------